A nonmonotone extrapolated proximal gradient-subgradient algorithm beyond global Lipschitz gradient continuity: A nonmonotone extrapolated proximal gradient-subgradient algorithm

-Finally, we would like to emphasize that, thanks to the ZH-type nonmonotone line search, nexPGA is developed \textit{without} assuming the global Lipschitz continuity of $\nabla f$, which is a common but often restrictive requirement in many existing PG-type methods.
-This line of research has recently attracted increasing attention in the study of (non)monotone PG methods \textit{without} extrapolation; see \cite{d2023proximal,jkm2023convergence,jw2025advances,kl2024convergence,km2022convergence}.
+Finally, we would like to emphasize that nexPGA is developed \textit{without} assuming the global Lipschitz continuity of $\nabla f$.
+This line of research has recently attracted increasing attention in the study of (non)monotone PG methods \textit{without} extrapolation; see \cite{d2023proximal,jkm2023convergence,jw2024advances,kl2025convergence,km2022convergence}.
 Our nexPGA complements these approaches by providing a unified and problem-parameter-free algorithmic framework that incorporates an extrapolation step.
-Moreover, similar to the aforementioned works, the convergence analysis of nexPGA will be established \textit{without} requiring the global Lipschitz continuity of $\nabla f$, or any explicit or implicit boundedness assumptions on the generated sequence $\{\bm{x}^k\}$.
-Specifically, under milder assumptions (namely, the existence of an accumulation point of the generated sequence and the local Lipschitz continuity of $\nabla f$), together with the KL property and its associated exponent, we establish the global convergence of the entire sequence as well as convergence rates for both the objective values and the iterates.
-These results extend and strengthen the relevant theoretical results established in \cite{d2023proximal,jkm2023convergence,jw2025advances,kl2024convergence,km2022convergence}.
+Moreover, similar to the aforementioned works, the convergence analysis of nexPGA will be established \textit{without} requiring any explicit or implicit boundedness assumptions on the generated sequence $\{\bm{x}^k\}$.
+Specifically, under milder assumptions together with the KL property and exponent, we establish the global convergence of the entire sequence as well as convergence rates for both the objective values and the iterates.
+These results extend and strengthen the relevant theoretical results established in recent works \cite{d2023proximal,jkm2023convergence,jw2024advances,kl2025convergence,km2022convergence}.

 To clearly highlight the distinctions between nexPGA and existing nonmonotone PG methods developed under similar settings, we provide a detailed comparison in Table \ref{Table-Comp}.
-To the best of our knowledge, the proposed nexPGA is the first \textit{extrapolated} PG-type algorithm developed under such weaker assumptions.
+To the best of our knowledge, the proposed nexPGA is the first \textit{extrapolated} PG-type algorithm developed under these weaker assumptions.

-We now start the convergence analysis by making the following blanket technical assumptions.
+We start the convergence analysis by making some blanket technical assumptions.